 Table 1: Drugs Associated with Serotonin Syndrome.9

 There is no empirical data on the interaction between psychedelics and antidepressants, and whether this raises the risk of serotonin syndrome.
 Nevertheless, it is well-known that psychedelics have 5-HT2AR agonist properties, therefore increasing 5-HT2AR neurotransmission.
 Thus, from a pharmacological point of view, it seems likely that their co-administration with serotonergic antidepressants could induce serotonin syndrome.
-Accordingly, it could be dangerous to mix psychedelics with any type of medication that increases serotonergic neurotransmission.
+Accordingly, it could be dangerous to mix psychedelics with any type of medication that increases serotonergic neurotransmission, particularly when it comes to Ayahuasca that contains a MAO-I.

 Furthermore, it is important to note that several psychedelics, such as LSD and 5-Meo-DMT, are metabolized by CYP2D6,16,17 a liver enzyme that is involved in metabolizing many substances.
 At the same time, SSRIs are both a substrate and an inhibitor of this enzyme.18 This means that CYP2D6 is less available for metabolizing both psychedelics and SSRIs, resulting in an increase in blood concentrations of serotonergic substances, which is associated with the induction of serotonin syndrome.11